- The one named “Adam” follows his Rabbi

 He said to them, “Come, and you will see!”
 So they came and saw where He was staying; and they stayed with Him that day, for it was about the Tenth Hour.

 The Talmud (an ancient rabbinical oral tradition put into written form about 200 years after the Anointed One) designates the Tenth Hour as the time when Man (Adam) sinned in the Garden.
 On Pesach (Passover) at the end of the Ninth Hour (about 3 pm) the Suffering Messiah Ben Yosef paid for Adam’s sin (and our sins) by dying on the accursed oak tree.
 The “Cool of the Day” occurs between the ninth to the eleventh hours of the day when the sun’s heat wanes.
 The Talmud identifies the Tenth Hour as the time when the original sin of Adam occurred.
 The accursed oak tree on which the once-in-eternity sacrifice of the Messiah was offered up was configured according to the shape and sacred meanings of the last Hebrew pictograph-letter-sign: The Sign of the Tav- ת (cf. previous chapter).
-What is most important about the accursed tree is not its configuration but its redemptive meaning that is solely derived from the revelation of the ancient Hebrew faith and language.
+What is most important about the accursed tree is not its configuration but its redemptive meaning that is solely derived from the revelation of the ancient Jewish faith and language.

 Why did Messiah sacrifice His life as an atonement for sin on the sixth day (Thursday sunset to Friday sunset) exactly at the ninth hour?